Can Agents Distinguish Visually Hard-to-Separate Diseases in a Zero-Shot Setting? A Pilot Study: Introduction

 \section{Introduction}

-In recent years, multimodal large language models (MLLMs)~\cite{chen2024internvl,bai2025qwen3,team2025gemma,vteam2025glm45vglm41vthinkingversatilemultimodal,gemini3_software} have advanced rapidly in capability.
-This has enabled their use as agents~\cite{akerkar2026ai}, defined as systems that can receive observations and perform goal-directed actions (e.g., making decisions or plans) to optimize specific objectives.
+Agents are systems that receive observations and perform goal-directed actions (e.g., making decisions or plans) to optimize specific objectives~\cite{akerkar2026ai}.
+In recent years, multimodal large language models (MLLMs)~\cite{chen2024internvl,bai2025qwen3,team2025gemma,vteam2025glm45vglm41vthinkingversatilemultimodal,gemini3_software} have advanced rapidly in capability, making them well-suited to serve as such agents.
 Hence, a growing number of studies~\cite{wang2025survey} have adopted MLLMs as agents and integrated them into clinical practice, aiming to automate routine workflows or assist physicians in decision-making.
-However, most existing systems~\cite{wang2025survey} assume always-on human-agent collaboration, while some recent studies~\cite{vaccaro2024combinations,stogiannos2025recognising,rosbach2025automation} have questioned this assumption and suggested selective collaboration.
+However, most existing systems~\cite{wang2025survey} assume always-on human-agent collaboration, while some recent studies~\cite{vaccaro2024combinations,rosbach2025automation} have questioned this assumption and suggested selective collaboration.

 Motivated by this, we focus on a less explored yet clinically critical setting: distinguishing visually hard-to-separate diseases with distinct etiologies and management pathways.
 Fig.~\ref{fig:teaser} provides a straightforward illustration.
-In dermoscopy, distinguishing melanoma from atypical nevus is a well-recognized diagnostic challenge~\cite{mahama2024lived,jitian2021clinical} because both are melanocytic lesions and can share asymmetry and irregular borders.
+In dermoscopy, distinguishing melanoma from atypical nevus is a well-recognized diagnostic challenge~\cite{jitian2021clinical} because both are melanocytic lesions and can share asymmetry and irregular borders.
 As a fatal cancer, concern about melanoma is a common reason for dermatology consultation and skin checks~\cite{mahama2024lived}.
-Likewise, on chest radiographs, edema and pneumonia are frequently confused because both present with lung opacities and diffuse haziness~\cite{lee2025differential,gluecker1999clinical}.
+Likewise, on chest radiographs, edema and pneumonia are frequently confused because both present with lung opacities and diffuse haziness~\cite{gluecker1999clinical}.
 This makes separation challenging for inexperienced radiologists.
 Despite visual similarity, their management methods are different.
 This discrepancy naturally raises a critical question: can current MLLM-based agents distinguish such visually confounded diseases in a zero-shot manner, and thus assist junior clinicians?